adityakamat24/Smart-Attendance-System/README.md

 The attendance database is hosted on Firebase, which provides real-time updates and easy access to attendance records.
 The attendance records can be accessed by authorized personnel through a web-based dashboard or mobile application.

+The capture script take 50 images of the face and stores it.
+The training script trains the model with the dataset created and makes a .yml file which is used to recognize the face.
+The automation of facedatabase creates a link with firebase, recognizes the face and updates the attendance.

 **Structure**
 ![Smart Attendance System](images/structure.png "Structure")